iotaledger/iri/README.md

 ## IOTA

-This is the branch of the main IRI repository, as this is a IOTA reference implementation that is utilized specifically for the we have setup.
+This is the main branch of the main IRI repository, as this is a IOTA reference implementation that is utilized specifically for the we have setup.
 It is a complete [[IOTA]](http://iota.org/) Node with a JSON-REST HTTP interface.

 It allows to connect easily using java directly to a local or a remote [[IOTA node]](http://learn.iota.org/).

-* **Latest release:** 1.2.0 Release
+* **Latest release:** 1.3.1 Release
 * **License:** GPLv3

 # How to get started